FennStatistics/livmats-studies/README.md

 ## list of 4 livMatS studies

-*The list will be ordered alphabatically, whereby for every study an identical named folder is in the "Studies" and "Analyses" folders:*
+*The list will be ordered alphabatically.
+For every study there is an identical named folder in the "Studies" and "Analyses" folders:*

 - [basal attributes - study files](https://github.com/FennStatistics/livmats-studies/tree/main/Analyses/basalAttributes) (C.A.M.E.L. version 2.0)
 - [basal attributes - analysis files](https://github.com/FennStatistics/livmats-studies/tree/main/Studies/basalAttributes) (CAM-App version 2.0)